Moninne: Veneration

 A large granite stone covers the supposed grave of St Moninne and on days when the Pattern (which was the anniversary of the day on which a church had been dedicated to a saint) was celebrated, prayers were said at this spot and the pilgrims continued to her Holy Well further up the slopes of Slieve Gullion, returning to this gravestone for the final prayer.

 The Pattern Day of St Moninne was 6 July, but with the coming of persecution to the Catholic faith, these religious ceremonies were banned by law.
 After the suppression of the Pattern in 1825, the existence of the Holy Well was forgotten about but it was re-discovered by Father James Donnelly, C. C., Meigh in 1880.

 Saint Moninne's Well is marked by a large white cross.
 The Pattern was revived in 1928 and appears to have survived until 1934.
 A shrine was placed over the well with a statue Of the Virgin Mary.
 The inscription on the well reads "Tobhar Naoimh Blathnaidh".
-The scene was an historical setting for the Holy Year Pilgrimage on 4 August 1974.
+The scene was a historical setting for the Holy Year Pilgrimage on 4 August 1974.

 Monnine's feast day is celebrated on 6 July and is marked by pilgrims visiting her well.
 The Gaelic Athletic Association club founded in Killeavy in 1888 is Killeavy St Moninna's GAC.